Calvin and Hobbes by Bill Watterson for December 03, 2015

 32. Bill the cat

-Pthhht! almost 9 years ago
+Pthhht! about 9 years ago

 When Rock and Roll died in the 70’s, I started listening to Country music.
 Surprise, most of the 50’s and 60’s rock stars were then Country artists.
 Now Country music has breathed its final note and I am now relegated to classical music.
 Even Jazz, which I always found entertaining, has gone to the hip-hop edge.
 Don’t know what I will do when they bring hip-hop to Mozart.
 God help us.